Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Trek down to the base of the waterfall (if you are up for some adventure).

-• Enjoy the misty breeze during monsoon, it’s refreshing after the hike.
+• Enjoy the misty breeze during the monsoon, it’s refreshing after the hike.

 • Click photos of the grand cliffs and the endless green cover around.